tavinus/pdfScale/README.md

 Page Size Detection Modes:
- a, adaptive  Default mode, tries all the methods below c, cat+grep  Forces the use of the cat + grep method m, mdls      Forces the use of MacOS Quartz mdls p, pdfinfo   Forces the use of PDFInfo i, identify  Forces the use of ImageMagick's Identify
+ a, adaptive  Default mode, tries all the methods below g, grep      Forces the use of grep method m, mdls      Forces the use of MacOS Quartz mdls p, pdfinfo   Forces the use of PDFInfo i, identify  Forces the use of ImageMagick's Identify